-So it’s no wonder that when psychologists describe the workings of the mind, they tend to use fluid mechanics as their main analogy.
+It’s no wonder that when psychologists describe the workings of the mind, they tend to use fluid mechanics as their main analogy.
 In other words, the mind acts like water: the way water swirls around and forms eddies, the way it gets pushed down here, goes underground, and comes out over there.
 Sometimes it builds up into huge waves.
 I was reading the other day about enormous waves, called rogue waves, that suddenly form out in the ocean.
-Things come together just right—this little wave adds on to that little wave—and all of a sudden they build into enormous rogue waves that flow through the ocean and then after a while, mysteriously dissipate.
+Things come together just right—this little wave adds on to that little wave—and all of a sudden they build into enormous rogue waves that sweep across the ocean and then, after a while, mysteriously dissipate.
 It’s the same with the mind.
 Sometimes rogue waves come crashing through the mind and you wonder where they came from.

 It’s easy for tiny little things to set them off.
 This is why we have to be careful in our practice.
 Don’t regard the little details or little distractions as totally unimportant.
 Ajaan Mun used to say that it’s very rare that a whole tree gets into your eye, but sometimes just a little sawdust can get into your eye and blind you.
 Sometimes the little things are the ones that set you off, so you have to be careful.

 On the other hand, though, you have to be confident that even if the mind does get knocked off balance you can bring it back.
 Otherwise the practice would be full of fear all the time—afraid of tipping off too far to the left, too far to the right, toppling upside down.
 There’s only one way of learning what the balance point is, and that’s through experimenting.
 And you can experiment only when you’re not afraid.
 So you have to develop the confidence that even when you do go far off the path to one side or the other, you can pull yourself back.
 There’s always that new opportunity in the mind to give yourself a fresh start.